Last Updated on July 23, 2021.

 It does everything you need it to do, be it recording a live band, rehearsals, or even just for doing some solo home recording, this mixer will do everything while still being very easy to use and intuitive.

 Find out more about the Zoom LiveTrak L12 & L-20 here:

 Another option would be to go for one of these two Audio Interfaces which are affordable and have a decent amount of inputs.

-The StudioLive AR mixers by Presonus offer you a wide selection of mixing desks which range from 8 tracks all the way up to 22.
-They can do Multi-track recording, sending every Input to your DAW plus the Main mix channels.
+The StudioLive ARc series by Presonus offer a wide selection of mixing desks ranging from 8 tracks all the way up to 18, and all of them are capable of Multi-track recording, sending every Input to your DAW plus the Main mix channels.

-These mixers have a nice feature which they call the “super channel” which basically gives you all the inputs on one channel that you could possibly need, RCA (for CD and DVD players), a 1/8” mini jack (For plugging in your phone or anything else you’d like) and even Bluetooth to pair the mixer with your phone.
+These mixers have a nice feature that they call the “super channel”, which basically gives you all the inputs on one channel that you could possibly need; RCA (for CD and DVD players), a 1/8” mini jack (for plugging in your phone, tablet, etc.) and even Bluetooth to pair the mixer with your phone, tablet, laptop, etc.

-The Presonus Studiolive AR mixers provide you with 16 high-quality effects, which include reverb (room, hall and plate), chorus, delay, etc. You can also bypass all of these effects by using a footswitch, which is optional.
+The Presonus Studiolive ARc mixers provide you with 16 high-quality effects, which include reverb (room, hall and plate), chorus, delay, and more.

 All of these Mixers can record up to 24-bit/96kHz and you also get a 48v Phantom Power control switch which enables it globally.